smartdevicelink/sdl_evolution/proposals/0291-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 3. Activate the NaviAPP, wait more than 150 seconds, then enable WiFi on the phone

 There is a complete solution to these problems.
-We add WIFI status listener into Java Suite for monitoring WIFI's status, then reference iOS's design and modify the timing of request TCP connection.
+We add WIFI status listener into Java Suite for monitoring WIFI's status, then we can use this information to judge whether the WIFI is reconnected.
-For example, requesting TCP connection when the WIFI status listener detects that Java Suite received Mobile's WIFI connection successfully.
+If YES, the APP will reestablish secondary transport (TCP) for VideoStreaming.
+It would help SDL greatly improve the user experience on VideoStreaming via BT+WiFi.

 The implementation of WIFI status listener is as follows.
 ```Java